 The danger of hypoglycemia is why we have the policy, "Two pounds or twelve weeks - which ever comes first."
 We don't release our puppies under two pounds unless they are at least twelve weeks and eating well.
 However, if the puppy is two pounds or more before that twelve week marker (and eating kibble well), then they can go to their new home before then.

 Small breed puppies have less muscle mass than their large breed relatives.
 (Small breeds would include most dogs under twenty pounds - toy dogs under ten.)
-With the low amount of muscle mass that these breeds have, retaining proper glucose levels is tougher.
+With the lower amount of muscle mass in small and toy dog breeds, the more difficult it becomes to retain proper glucose levels.
 This is why smaller dogs are more susceptible to hypoglycemia.